caguilaralphapoint/ap-qa-ui-automation-task/README.md

 # UI Test Automation Assessment
 ## Overview
 This is a simple UI test automation assesment where you will find an automated test that you need to complete for a shopping web application using C# and Selenium.
-Please fork this repository and send the link to your solution.
+Please clone this repository, create one repository with your solution and share the link.
 ## Getting Started
 ### Requirements
 * Visual Studio Code